armyofkittens/stock-analysis/README.md

 ### Purpose and Background
 The purpose of this project was to take code written in previous modules that analyzes stock data for 12 different companies, and refactor it so that it can scale with substantial increases in data.

 The worksheet contains 2017 and 2018 data for 12 different companies.
-The companies are represented as stock tickers, and the data provide is the open, close, high, and low, as well as the volumeover the span of each year.
+The companies are represented as stock tickers, and the data provide is the open, close, high, and low, as well as the volume over the span of each year.
 The goal is to analyze the total volume and return on investment for each company.

 ## Results
 ### Analysis
-I started the analysis by ensuring that the code for the input box, the ticker array, the timers, and all formatting were in place beforehand.
+I started the analysis by ensuring that the code for the input box, ticker array, timers, and all formatting were in place beforehand.
 I compared the script to the first allstocksanalysis to make sure that it was correct.
-I then wrote code in order for each line in the instructions, and began running the code line by line to make sure there were no errors.
+I then wrote code in order for each line in the instructions, and began running the code line by line to make sure there were no bugs.
 Example of refactored code:

     '1a) Create a ticker Index
         'using Dim to assign variable 0 to tickerIndex as an Integer since it's a whole number